top of page

 Churches of France

-Here are just a few of the favorites of the more than a hundred of the French churches I have visited.
+Here are just a few of the favorites of the more than a hundred of the French churches that I have visited.
 Certainly, it is not an exhaustive list as there are more than a hundred cathedrals, and over 45,000 Catholic churches, as well as numerous abbeys and monasteries throughout France.

 Notre Dame of Paris